Use these 10 snow day activities to keep your kids entertained all day long!

 - Make colored ice cubes to paint the snow: This is a simple and fun idea.
 Simply put food coloring in ice cube trays of water and then add toothpicks.
 When they freeze, send your kids outside to paint the snow with the colored cubes.

 - Build a snowman: If you haven’t yet built a snowman, today is the day.
-With the snow beginning to melt, it is the right consistency to create the perfect snowman.
+When the snow is beginning to melt, it is the right consistency to create the perfect snowman.
 Add charcoal eyes and a carrot nose, and you’ll be all set.

 - Print coloring sheets: Though my kids have dozens of coloring books, they get so excited when I print coloring sheets from the Internet.
 Simply search for their favorite character + the words “coloring sheet” and many options will come up.